Modern office desk with reserved nameplate next to laptop and coffee cup, colleagues collaborating in bright workspace background

 Territorial concerns often manifest as anxiety about accessing preferred locations or working near specific colleagues.
 Some employees worry about arriving at the office without suitable workspace available.
 Solve this through advance booking capabilities, guaranteed space policies, and designated team zones that ensure groups can work together when needed.

 Technology adoption barriers affect employees who feel uncomfortable with digital booking systems or worry about making mistakes.
 Provide multiple support channels, including written guides, video tutorials, peer mentoring, and technical assistance.
-Make the booking process as intuitive as possible with clear visual interfaces.
+Make the booking process as intuitive as possible with clear visual interfaces, especially when implementing sophisticated products that need to integrate seamlessly with existing workflows.

 Team collaboration worries centre on maintaining relationships and communication when people don’t sit in predictable locations.
 Workplace culture traditionally relies on informal interactions that happen through proximity.
 Address this through intentional team booking, regular collaboration spaces, and digital tools that help colleagues locate each other easily.